 Completing the Declaration of Intent Form lets us know you intend to pursue the certificate.
 Once we receive this form, we will update your official transcript to show that you have matriculated into the certificate program and we will add you to the appropriate email group.
 This will allow us to communicate with you throughout the certification process.

-We recommend students declare their intent in the certificate early for planning purposes as core courses for the certificate may sometimes conflict with core courses in the primary academic program.
+We recommend students declare their intent in the certificate early for planning purposes as courses for the certificate may sometimes conflict with core courses in your home degree program.